 Relevant infrastructure

 Name Description

-International and datasets on research outputs and national Subscription to PATSTAT, Subscription to SciVal (Elsevier), Foreign R&D Centers in Israel Dataset, Israeli Start-ups and VCs dataset, Subscription to IVC (Israeli High-Tech Capital Raising, Israeli High-Tech Exits, Most Active Venture Capital Funds in
+International and datasets on research out- Subscription to PATSTAT, Subscription to SciVal (Elsevier), Foreign R&D Centers in Israel Dataset, Israeli Start-ups and VCs dataset, Subscription to IVC (Israeli High-

-datasets on the Israel).

-innovation of firms Datasets in Use: WoS (Web of Science); Scopus; START-UP NATION CENTRAL (Start-Up Nation FinderTM is an online, free platform that collects & organizes comprehensive information on the Israeli innovation ecosystem.
-Software in Use: SPSS, OPINIO - a web-based survey tool which provides a framework for authoring and distributing surveys as well as a range of reporting facilities,

-Microsoft - SharePoint Platform.
+puts and na- tional datasets on the innova- tion of firms Tech Capital Raising, Israeli High-Tech Exits, Most Active Venture Capital Funds in Israel).
+Datasets in Use: WoS (Web of Science); Scopus; START-UP NATION CENTRAL (Start-Up Nation FinderTM is an online, free platform that collects & organizes comprehensive information on the Israeli innovation ecosystem.
+Software in Use: SPSS, OPINIO - a web-based survey tool which provides a framework for authoring and distributing surveys as well as a range of reporting facilities, Microsoft - SharePoint Platform. -- --